 raise ValueError(f"Unknown coverage type {_type}.")

-return benefits
+return benefit

 We use coverage.model_point_data.shape[0] to get the number of records for the given model point.